 Uses of Molybdenum Sputtering Targets for Flat Panel Display

-One of the main market uses of molybdenum sputtering targets is TFT-LCD in the planar display industry.
-Market research shows that the next few years will be the peak of LCD development, with an annual growth rate of about 30%.
-With the development of LCD, the consumption of the target material of LCD sputtering will also increase rapidly, with an annual growth rate of about 20%.
+One of the main markets driving the demand for molybdenum sputtering targets is TFT-LCD (Thin-Film Transistor Liquid Crystal Display) in the planar display industry.
+Market research indicates that the next few years will witness significant LCD development, with an estimated annual growth rate of about 30%.
+As the LCD market expands, the consumption of target materials, including molybdenum sputtering targets, is expected to rise rapidly, with an annual growth rate of approximately 20%.

 Uses of Molybdenum Sputtering Targets for Thin-film Solar Photovoltaic Cells

-Thanks for reading this passage and hope you now know the uses of molybdenum sputtering targets.
-Stanford Advanced Materials (SAM) is a leading sputtering target manufacturer based in Lake Forest, California.
-If you feel interested about the molybdenum sputtering targets, you can go to our product page for more information, or directly send us an inquiry.
+The versatile applications of molybdenum sputtering targets are driving their demand in the electronics and renewable energy sectors.
+As a leading sputtering target manufacturer, Stanford Advanced Materials (SAM) is a leading sputtering target manufacturer based in Lake Forest, California.
+If you feel interested in the molybdenum sputtering targets, you can go to our product page for more information, or directly send us an inquiry.
 You can also contact us via target@samaterials.com.
 Free samples are available.